What are the Guidelines for Church Underwriting?

 The hard thing is that some lenders put restrictions on appraisers such as time to sell the property which can bring in low appraised values.
-This is, again, an obvious move on the lenders’ part because it’s asking them to make their decision based on the worst conditions: that the church has to foreclose and that the real estate market isn’t good.
+This is, again, an obvious move on the lenders’ part because it’s asking them to make their decision based on the worst conditions: that the loan has gone into default and that the real estate market isn’t good.
 (This is reasonable because it would very possibly be a bad economy that caused the church to close, so the foreclosed property wouldn’t get top dollar.)

-So if your loan is for $3 million and your church is appraised at $4 million, then the LTV would be 75%, which would likely be denied by the lender as it’s above the 70% cutoff.
+So if your loan is for $3 million and your church is appraised at $4 million, then the LTV would be 75%, which would likely be approved.

 One thing to remember is that you’re calculating the LTV off the appraised value, not the net book value on the financial statements.

-The third ratio that a lender will look at when deciding whether to underwrite a loan is the debt to income ratio or debt:income.
+The third ratio that a lender will look at when deciding whether to underwrite a loan is the Multiple of Income ratio.
 This ratio is designed to examine the long-term debt and compare it to the total revenue.
-This would include all forms of revenue for the church, including not just contributions and giving but also school tuitions if that applies.

-The guideline for debt:income is 3x, meaning that the debt can be 3 times the total revenue.
+The guideline for multiple of income is 4x, meaning that the debt can be 4 times the total revenue.

-So if the loan was $3 million and the total revenue was $1 million, that would give a multiple of income of 4, which would work in a lot of cases.
+So, if the loan was $4 million and the total revenue was $1 million, that would give a multiple of income of 4, which would work in a lot of cases.
 But if the loan was for any higher, or the revenue any lower, then the multiple of income would be above 4 and that can be challenging.